 ← All AI Agents & Tool Use modules

-Module 8 — Build an Agent, and Know When Not To
+Module 8 · Project — Build an Agent, and Know When Not To

-Capstone · the judgment that ties it all together · about 35 minutes.
+Capstone · synthesizing the complete agent architecture · about 35 minutes.

-You have built every piece.
-A loop (Module 1) wrapped around a decision.
-Tools (Module 2) so it can act.
-The ReAct pattern (Module 3) to reason across steps.
-Memory (Module 4) to hold and recall facts.
-Planning (Module 5) to handle multi-part goals.
-Routing (Module 6) to pick the right tool.
-And guardrails (Module 7) to stay safe.
-This capstone snaps them together into one working agent — and then asks the most valuable question in the whole course: when should you not build one at all?
+You have constructed every component.
+The loop (Module 1) surrounding a decision rule.
+Tools (Module 2) enabling action.
+The ReAct pattern (Module 3) for multi-step reasoning.
+Memory (Module 4) for retention and recall of facts.
+Planning (Module 5) for multi-component goals.
+Routing (Module 6) for tool selection.
+Guardrails (Module 7) for safety.
+This capstone integrates these components into a complete working agent and then addresses the most consequential design question of the course: under what circumstances should an agent not be employed?

-Below is a complete agent on a real, multi-part request.
-Watch it plan, route each subtask to a tool, reason across the observations with ReAct, and finish — all with guardrails on.
-Every label you see — Thought, Action, Observation, Answer — is a piece you now understand.
-Press Run the agent.
+The system below is a complete agent applied to a real, multi-component request.
+The agent plans, routes each subtask to a tool, reasons across the resulting observations using ReAct, and completes the task — with guardrails enabled throughout.
+Every label displayed in the trace — Thought, Action, Observation, Answer — corresponds to a component developed earlier in the course.
+Click Run the agent.

 This activity needs JavaScript.
 The lesson below still covers everything.

-The most important judgment: when NOT to use an agent
+The central design judgment: when not to employ an agent

-Agents are powerful and expensive — slower, costlier, and harder to predict than a plain function or a single model call.
-Each loop is another model call; each tool is another thing that can fail.
-The mark of real skill is knowing when the loop earns its keep and when it is overkill.
-A good rule: use an agent only when the task genuinely needs multiple steps, tools, or adaptation to results you can't know in advance.
-If a single call or a few lines of ordinary code would do it, that is almost always the better answer.
+Agent architectures are capable but expensive — slower, more costly, and less predictable than a single function call or single model inference.
+Each iteration of the loop incurs an additional model call; each tool invocation introduces an additional source of failure.
+The essential engineering judgment is identifying when the loop justifies its overhead and when it does not.
+A working heuristic: employ an agent only when the task genuinely requires multiple steps, multiple tools, or adaptation to results that cannot be determined in advance.
+When a single model call or conventional code suffices, the latter is almost always preferable.

 This activity needs JavaScript.